 - International Transfers of Your Personal Data.
 The personal data we collect may be transferred to and stored in countries outside of the jurisdiction you are in where we and our third-party service providers have operations, including in the United States.
 If you are accessing our Site from the EEA, your personal data will be processed outside of the EEA.

-In the event of such a transfer, we ensure that: (i) the personal data is transferred to countries recognised as offering an equivalent level of protection; or (ii) the transfer is made pursuant to appropriate safeguards, such as standard data protection clauses adopted by the European Commission.
+In the event of such a transfer to locations outside of the European Economic Area (EEA), UK, and Switzerland, Screencast-O-Matic takes measures designed to provide the level of data protection including ensuring that: (i) the personal data is transferred to countries recognized as offering an adequate level of protection; or (ii) the transfer is made pursuant to appropriate safeguards, such as standard contractual clauses adopted by the European Commission.

 If you wish to enquire further about these safeguards used, please contact us using the details set out at the end of these EU Disclosures.

 Your Rights in Respect of Your Personal Data.
 In accordance with applicable privacy law, you have the following rights in respect of your personal data that we hold: